4d47/agenda/README.md

     $ agenda

-It will read a file named `AGENDA` in user home directory (if not overriden with `AGENDA_FILE` env or `-f` option switch) and filter lines that starts with an iso date (YYYY-mm-dd) that is within the next 14 days span.
+It will read a file named `AGENDA` in user home directory (if not overriden with `AGENDA_FILE` env) and filter lines that starts with an iso date (YYYY-mm-dd) that is within the next 14 days span.

 If the date omits the year (mm-dd), the current year is used.
 This is useful for anniversary events.